 ” I myself am guilty for the suffering of humanity; only if I reach the highest goal, and then not for myself, but in service of the word, can I bring forth healing.”

 The conspiracy author David Icke has often said that consciousness is like a ball under water.
 It rises to the surface by itself unless there is someone pushing it down.
-Perhaps this is why Saturn is so important to the controllers and “secret societies”.
+Perhaps this is why Saturn and the dark solar gods are so important to the controllers and “secret societies”.
 However, they too, like everyone else, are prisoners in this continuum of Saturn and with various machinations are seeking to break out from.
 Here are a few more videos worthy of your consideration.